chingu-voyages/voyage-project-tier1-restaurantsim/README.md

 #### Functionality

 -   Overview:
-    - [ ] Develop a single-page application (SPA) or its equivalent to deliver intuitive color recommendation functionality to users.
+    - [ ] Develop a single-page application (SPA) that simulates a restaurant menu and ordering system.

-- Color Capture and Processing
+-   Menu Fetching and Display
-    - [ ] Implement a color palette selector allowing users to choose color from a predefined set.
+    - [ ] Fetch menu data from a provided JSON file.
-    - [ ] Provide a minimum of 9 color options represented as boxes on the page.
+    - [ ] Display the fetched menu items in respective categories on the page.

-    **Note:** You have the flexibility to implement the identification of each color in a way that suits your design.
-Consider utilizing unique identifiers for each color box to facilitate interaction.
-For instance, you might use the color's HEX code or any other method you find suitable.
-This allows for customization while ensuring clarity in color selection.

-- API Connectivity and Response Handling
-    - [ ] Establish connectivity to the GroqAI API for color analysis via provided API key.
+    - [ ] Ensure the menu includes images, names, descriptions, and prices for each item.

+-   Order Management

+    - [ ] Implement functionality to add menu items to an order.
+    - [ ] Display the current order summary, including item names, prices, and total cost.
-    - [ ] Send the captured color data to the API as part of the prompt.
+    - [ ] Provide an option to add tips to the order total.
-    - [ ] When sending color data to the GroqAI API, include it in the prompt along with a request for color recommendations.
-Ensure it also requests colors code with their respective names for the recommended colors.
-Example prompt:
-      - "Suggest color recommendations based on the [selected color]"
-      - "Color recs [selected color]"
-    - [ ] Retrieve and process the response from the GroqAI API.
+    - [ ] Ensure users can remove items from the order before finalizing it.
-    - [ ] Capture the colors code and text description provided by the GroqAI API in the response.

-- Visual Representation
+-   Payment Processing

+    - [ ] Implement a credit system where users can add credit to their account.
+    - [ ] Ensure users can make payments using their available credit.
-    - [ ] Visualize the response from the GroqAI API using colors and accompanying text.
+    - [ ] Validate sufficient credit before processing the payment and provide appropriate feedback to the user.
-    - [ ] Represent the AI-generated color response in a visually comprehensible manner within the application interface.

-- User Experience
+-   User Interface and Experience

-    - [ ] Ensure the application provides a seamless user experience for color selection, processing, and response visualization.
+    - [ ] Ensure the application provides a seamless user experience for browsing the menu, adding items to the order, and making payments.
-    - [ ] Implement intuitive UI/UX elements to guide users through the color capture and analysis process.
+    - [ ] Implement intuitive UI/UX elements to guide users through the menu browsing and ordering process.

-- Responsiveness
-    - [ ] Ensure the web application is responsive and accessible across various devices and screen sizes.
+    - [ ] Use responsive design techniques to ensure the application is accessible and functional across various devices and screen sizes.
-    - [ ] Utilize responsive design techniques to adapt to different viewport sizes.

 ### Extras (Not Required)

-- Color Capture and Processing
-    - [ ] Create boxes of minimum 9 colors with their HEX code OR Use a color picker library to select color, eg [Iro JS](https://iro.js.org/).
-    - [ ] Utilize a library for visually representing color recommendation responses.

-- API Connectivity and Response Handling
+- Menu Customization

-    - [ ] Ensure robust error handling for API connectivity, data formatting, and response processing.
+  - [ ] Use Menus API to fetch the restaurant data.
+  - [ ] Implement filters and search functionality to easily find specific menu items.

 ## Acceptance Criteria

-- Color Capture and Processing
+- Menu Fetching and Display

-    - [ ] Users should be able to accurately select colors using a custom color palette selector.
-    - [ ] Captured colors codes must be correctly formatted and included in the prompt sent to the GroqAI API for analysis.
-The prompt should explicitly request color recommendations based on the selected color and ask for colors code to be included in the response from the AI.
-    - [ ] The application should effectively process the response from the GroqAI API, providing meaningful insights into the selected color.
+  - [ ] The application should fetch menu data from the provided JSON file and categorize it appropriately.

-- API Connectivity and Response Handling
-    - [ ] The application must establish reliable connectivity to the GroqAI API for color analysis.
+  - [ ] All menu items must be displayed with:
+        - images,
+        - names,
+        - prices.

+  - [ ] Users should be able to view the menu in an organized manner, with categories clearly delineated.

+- Order Management

-    - [ ] Response handling mechanisms should accurately interpret and extract relevant information from the API response.
+  - [ ] Users should be able to:
+        - add items to their order,
+        - view a summary of their current order,
+        - add tips to their order total,
+        - remove items from their order before finalizing it.

+- Payment Processing

-    - [ ] Error handling must be implemented to gracefully manage any issues encountered during API communication.
+  - [ ] Users must be able to add credit to their account.

-- Visual Representation
-    - [ ] The AI-generated color response should be visually represented in a clear and understandable manner within the application interface, effectively conveying the characteristics and attributes of the analyzed color along with their corresponding text descriptions.

-## How to Obtain GroqAI API Key

-  - Create an Account
-    - [ ] Visit the [GroqAI website](https://console.groq.com/login) and create an account.
+  - [ ] Payments should only be processed if the user has sufficient credit.
-  - Navigate to API Keys
-    - [ ] Once logged in, go to the API keys section in the navigation menu.
+  - [ ] The application should provide feedback to the user on successful or unsuccessful payment attempts.

-  - Generate a New API Key
-    - [ ] Click on "Create API Key" to generate your API key.
+- User Interface and Experience

+  - [ ] The application must provide an intuitive and seamless user experience for browsing the menu and placing orders.
+  - [ ] Responsive design techniques must be used to ensure functionality across various devices and screen sizes.

 ## Acknowledgements

-We express gratitude to the [GroqCloud](https://console.groq.com) team for providing access to their API, enabling us to incorporate advanced color analysis capabilities into our application.
+We express gratitude to the [free-food-menus-api](https://github.com/igdev116/free-food-menus-api) for enabling us to incorporate a diverse range of menu items into our application.
 Additionally, we appreciate the contributions of the wider developer community whose insights and expertise continually enrich our projects.

 ## About Chingu